GoogleCloudPlatform/community/tutorials/ardu-pi-serial-part-2/index.md

 ## Enable Cloud Dataflow for your project

-Perform all of steps in the "Before you begin" section of the [Cloud Dataflow Quickstart](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python)—through creating a Cloud Storage bucket—on your local development environment (e.g., laptop).
+Perform all of the steps in the "Before you begin" section of the [Cloud Dataflow Quickstart](https://cloud.google.com/dataflow/docs/quickstarts/quickstart-python)—through creating a Cloud Storage bucket—on your local development environment (e.g., laptop).

 ## Enable BigQuery for your project

-Perform all of steps in the "Before you begin" section of the [BigQuery Quickstart](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui).
+Perform all of the steps in the "Before you begin" section of the [BigQuery Quickstart](https://cloud.google.com/bigquery/docs/quickstarts/quickstart-web-ui).

 ## Install environment dependencies and the Google Cloud SDK